+Details: Employment records:

+If you are, or have been employed by the School and are seeking personal information your employment please provide details of your staff number, unit, team, dates of employed

 Details:

-Employment records:

-If you are, or have been employed by the School and are seeking personal information in relation to your employment please provide details of your staff number, unit, team, dates of employment etc.

-Details:

 Section 2

-Please complete this section of the form with your details if you are acting on behalf of someone else (i.e., the data subject).
+Please complete this section of the form with your details if you are acting on behalf of someone else

+(i.e., the data subject).
+Someone cisc

+If you are NOT the date subject, but an agent ennointed on their hehalf, you will no ad to provide

-If you are NOT the data subject, but an agent appointed on their behalf, you will need to provide evidence of your identity as well as that of the data subject and proof of your right to act on their behalf.
+If you are NOT the data subject, but an agent appointed on their behalf, you will ne evidence of your identity as well as that of the data subject and proof of your right to act of

 Title

+Title

 Surname/ Family

 Name

 First

 Name(s)/Forenames

 Date of Birth

 Address

 Post Code

 Phone Number

+THORE NUMBER

+· · · · · · · · · · · · · · · · · · ·

 I am enclosing the following copies as proof of identity (please tick the relevant box):

+Train enclosing the following copies as proof of identity (please tick the relevant box).

-- Birth certificate
+□ Birth certificate

-- Driving licence
+□ Driving licence

-- Passport
+□ Passport

-- □ An official letter to my address
+☐ An official letter to my address

-What is your relationship to the data subject? (e.g., parent, carer, legal representative)
+What is your relationship to the data subject? (e.g., parent, carer, legal representate tive)

 I am enclosing the following copy as proof of legal authorisation to act on behalf of the data subject:

-Letter of authority
+□ Letter of authority

-Lasting or Enduring Power of Attorney
+□ Lasting or Enduring Power of Attorney

 Evidence of parental responsibility

-Other (give details):
+☐ Other (give details):

 Section 3

-Please describe as detailed as possible what data you request access to (e.g., time period, categories of data, information relating to a specific case, paper records, electronic records).
+Please describe as detailed as possible what data you request access to (e.g., time period, categories

+of data, information relating to a specific case, paper records, electronic records).

+,

 I wish to:

+T WIGH to.

-- □ Receive the information by post\
+□ Receive the information by post

-- □ Receive the information by email
+□ Receive the information by email

-- □ Collect the information in person
+□ Collect the information in person

-- □ View a copy of the information only
+□ View a copy of the information only

-- □ Go through the information with a member of staff
+☐ Go through the information with a member of staff

-\Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
-However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in your household.
-Loss or incorrect delivery may cause you embarrassment or harm if the information is 'sensitive'.
+Please be aware that if you wish us to post the information to you, we will take every care to ensure

+that it is addressed correctly.
+However, we cannot be held liable if the information is lost in the post

+or incorrectly delivered or opened by someone else in your household.
+Loss or incorrect delivery may

+cause you embarrassment or harm if the information is 'sensitive'.